Bubblin-Superbooks/108-verses-of-gita/interim/manuscript.md

 ye (those) manavah (human beings) shraddhavanto (with devotion) ana suyanto (without envy) me (my) idam (these) matam (injunctions) nityam (always as an eternal function) anutisthhanti (execute regularly) te api (even all of them) karmabhih (from the bondage of the law of fruitful actions) muchyante (become free)
 Those persons who execute their duties accordingly to My injunctions and who follow this teaching faithfully, without envy and without purpose of finding fault become free from the bondage of fruitful actions.

+###### Spiritual commentary:

-Spiritual commentary : He who follows My teaching and remains established in Brahma, becomes free from all sins.
+ He who follows My teaching and remains established in Brahma, becomes free from all sins.
 Karmanyakarma yah pasyed akarmani ca karma yah
 Sa buddhiman manushyeshu sa yuktah kritsna karmakrit.
 10 (4/18)